The-Bedrock-Project/bedrock-program/README.md

 ## The Mission

-We are building tools for the Church because the Church has always known what structural research is now proving:
+We are building tools for the people because the people has always known what structural research is now proving:

 What is built on the Rock stands.
 What is built on Sand falls.